|Home | Charity | Feedback|

 And for the shoppers in you, there are some malls too.

 Note: I have used a Standard English keyboard and I lacked the knowledge to use special characters that would have made it easy to correctly pronounce Bosnian names.
-Like me, many readers are likely to make pronunciation mistakes, for which I apologies.
+Like me, many readers are likely to make pronunciation mistakes, for which I apologise.
 I seek your pardon.
 During the 10 days that I was there, I picked up a little (thanks to my guide Faruk) but I am far away from perfecting the art.

 In the following pages, I have briefly described the towns and locations that I visited.
 Since I was on photo-mission, I will let the pictures do the talking.
 I have produced an eBook on BiH that can be freely downloaded from prakashbang.com/ebooks.
 Just under 24 MB, you will get access to my route taken and driving distances.